KJHJason/Cultured-Downloader/README.md

 1. Does this work on other OS platforms such as macOS and Linux?
     * This program has only been tested on Windows.
     * Hence, this program is not guaranteed to work for other platforms.
+2. Cultured Downloader always alerts me that the logins have failed...
+How can I login then?
+    * You can use the manual login programs (Fantia/Pixiv Manual Login) to save the cookies needed for the login session for a 100% login success rate (based on my testings).
+    * Of course, you should not share the cookie files with anyone as anyone who have your cookie files will be able to login to your account with needing your credentials.

 ## Final Notes
 1. Please remember that this was meant to be a mini-project which is meant to be used for personal use.